Here are some of our most frequently asked questions. If your answer isn’t here feel free to reach out to us!

 If you are interested in volunteering we would first ask that you read our Forest School Guide.
 When you are ready please get in touch with us.
 We would then set up a date for you to be a guest, ask questions, spend a day experiencing our approach with children in the forest.
 If you are able to join us regularly, we require a Vulnerable Sector Criminal Reference Check, which we would support you in getting.
 We would then consult our schedules to make arrangements for you to come play with us when you can.
 Our volunteers add great enthusiasm, inspiration, and support to our programs.
 If you are interested, we would love to hear from you!

 While we have programs running each day of the week, some days are better than others for visiting.
-Our Families in Nature Drop-In every Thursday morning (from 10am-12pm) is a great time to stop by, get a feel for how children interact with the forest, and to speak to adult family-members about why they value the role forest school plays for themselves and the children in their care.
+Our Families in Nature Drop-In Program which runs on Friday mornings, are a great time to stop by, get a feel for how children interact with the forest, and to speak to adult family-members about why they value the role forest school plays for themselves and the children in their care.
+Please see our Families in Nature Drop-In section above for further details.

 We do not offer once-only field trips.
 We do work with public school students each week (in nearby-nature and on our site) through our partnership with the OCDSB.
 Each class comes to us one day/week for 6 consecutive weeks so that we can all sink into the forest together, and nurture the students’ connections to the land, themselves, and each other.